borkdude/speculative/README.md

 ```

 To load all specs at once, you can require `speculative.instrument` which also
 provides functions to only instrument speculative specs.
+This namespace is
+alpha, so use with caution.

 ```clojure
 $ clj